The Fascinating History of Le Procope Paris

 The Birth of Le Procope

-In the year 1686, a Sicilian chef named Francesco Procopio dei Coltelli opened a modest café in the heart of Paris.
-Situated on Rue de l’Ancienne Comédie, this would become the birthplace of Le Procope.
-At that time, it served as a meeting place for intellectuals, artists, and writers who were at the forefront of the French Enlightenment.
+It was the year 1686 that a Sicilian chef, Francesco Procopio dei Coltelli founded a humble café in the center of Paris.
+Here on Rue de l’Ancienne Comédie, this would eventually become the site of Le Procope’s inception.
+In those days, it was a gathering spot for the intellectuals, artistes, and writers of the French Enlightenment, who were going about setting the intellectual agenda.

 A Gathering Place for the Greats